 policies and procedures contained in it.
-I understand tha Handbook may be updated, modified, or deleted at any tiany changes.
+I understand that the policies and benefits explained in the Emplo Handbook may be updated, modified, or deleted at any time and that it is my responsibility to keep apprise any changes.

 Signature Date

-Print Name
+Print Name -

-This form must be completed in full and submitted to the district office within five (5) days of receipt of the Employee Handbook.
+This form must be completed in full and submitted to the District Office within five (5) days of receipt of the Employee Handbook.
 Thank you in advance for your cooperation.